bettar/miele-lxiv-easy/README.md

 ---
 ### STEP 4: Make installed toolkits available to Xcode project

-- This step sets up the `Binaries` directory of the Xcode prject
+- This step sets up the `Binaries` directory of the Xcode project

 		$ ./reconfigure.sh